Ropticus/Suilder-docs/docs/configuration/entity-classes.md

 * Only public properties with a getter and setter are added as columns.
 * **IEnumerable** properties are ignored (except string type obviously).

+!!! warning
-> **Warning**: remember that you can not use inverse properties, so if you have a reverse one to one property, you have to mark that property as [Ignored](#ignore-property).
+    Remember that you can not use inverse properties, so if you have a reverse one to one property, you have to mark that property as [ignored](#ignore-property).

 ### Default config
 You can change the default primary key and default table name: